-KV Gautam is a top and award-winning motivational speaker based in New Delhi, India.
+KV Gautam is a top and award-winning motivational speaker and corporate trainer based in New Delhi, India.
 He has spoken at several organizations in several cities.
 He has delivered motivational speeches at corporate organizations, educational institutes and government organizations.
 He is also author of motivational book Impossible is Fun.

 KV Gautam has written the motivational book Impossible is Fun.
 The book shows six steps for setting and achieving big goals in life.
 The book reveals that we can take control of our life and achieve success as far as we are able to make required sacrifices.
 Life is how we perceive it.
 We can think positively and prepare a detailed plan for achieving our goals.
 The book also teaches how we can take advantage of changes taking place in the world and become what we truly want to be.
 It encourages us to live the life we want, not the life expected of us by others.
 It inspires us to explore immense possibilities of life.

 KV Gautam was offered role of a celebrity contestant in the popular TV show Bigg Boss 10 in September 2016.
 He did not accept the offer as he felt it did not suit his public image or personal temperament.
-The rejection got lots of publicity and coverage from the leading media houses and TV channels.
+The rejection got lots of publicity and coverage from the leading media houses and TV channels for the motivational speaker.

-KV Gautam has been covered by leading media houses and TV channels like Indian Express, DNA, Dainik Jagran, ABP News, India TV, Zee TV, Sahara Samay, All India Radio, Tehelka, Bombay Times and Firstpost.
-He has appeared on several TV shows of channels like India Today and NewsX.
+Celebrity speaker KV Gautam has been covered by leading media houses and TV channels like Indian Express, DNA, Dainik Jagran, ABP News, India TV, Zee TV, Sahara Samay, All India Radio, Tehelka, Bombay Times and Firstpost.
+The motivational speaker has appeared on several TV shows of channels like India Today and NewsX.

 “The only real purpose of education can be inculcating the habit of critical thinking.”